Partner with a postgraduate researcher through a flexible, funded placement

 Organisational developmentBuild relationships with our 7 partner universities in Northern Ireland and the North East and provide your team with opportunities to supervise or inform research colleagues.

 Research in Practice placements are short-term, focused projects designed to make a practical difference.
 Each placement is tailored to your organisation’s priorities, with a clear brief.
+Here are some examples of what a placement might deliver:

 Understanding your community